rweickelt/qst/doc/qst-service.rst

     The parameters `file` and `line` are optional.
 If omitted, Qst takes those from the top of the caller stack.

+..  cpp:function:: void info(variant message)

+    Prints `message` in the test log output.
+The parameter `message` can be anything that converts implicitly into a string.

 ..  cpp:function:: void verify(bool condition, string message)